blacklightpy/vaultofknowledge/Osho on Homosexuality.md

 - Anarchy is the natural state.
 - And it is peace.
-- Setting conditions that disturbs this peace causes war.
+- Setting rigid conditions that disturbs this peace causes war.

 Right:

 - Anarchy is the natural state.
 - And it is chaos.
-- When certain conditions are met, it leads to peace.
+- When certain rigid conditions are met, it leads to peace.

 Theists say God has commanded them to follow XYZ laws.
 Atheists say "Common Sense", defined as the sense of the majority and tradition defines these laws.